lirios/fluid/README.md

    * **Debug:** debug build
    * **Release:** release build
    * **RelWithDebInfo:** release build with debugging information

-### Per-project installation using QMake
+## Per-project installation using QMake

-Firs, clone this repository.
+First, clone this repository.

 In your project file, include the fluid.pri file:
   `include(path/to/fluid.pri)`